camhux/ember-cli-flagpole/README.md

 ## Usage
 Flagpole looks for a file named `flagpole.js` (default path: `config/flagpole`).
 This file should export either a function that accepts the `flag` helper as its sole argument, or an object that adheres to a specific structure.

+In either syntax, if a `default` setting is omitted, the flag will default to `false` for any environments that are not more granularly configured.

 ### The `flag` syntax
 If `flagpole.js` exports a function, flagpole will call this function (passing the `flag` helper) to configure your set of feature flags. `flag` is helper function passed in by Flagpole at build time, allowing you to declare flags in a chained, declarative style.
 (See [example](#example) above).